-If you are doubtful about what a particular reference might say, it is better to get that name off the list.
+If you doubt what a particular reference might say, it is better to get that name off the list.

 Try to keep it professional as people who are very close to you might end up saying something intricate about you that can harm your chances with the job.

 6) Boost Your LinkedIn Profile With References

 Networking sites like LinkedIn have become a hot spot for employers.
 They often search for LinkedIn profiles that suit their needs.

 This is relatively new, but the trend points towards an optimized chance of getting employed if your profile is filled with references.

 Besides that, if you have a public recommendation in your LinkedIn profile given by your former boss or the former HR Director of your company, they will probably keep their opinion not to contradict themselves or simply because they liked your job performance.

 While looking for references on LinkedIn, it is necessary to know how to get recommendations on the website and who you can ask for references.
 Sufficient research on how to manage the received recommendations is also required.

 Getting recommendations and having reliable references on your resume can be a tough task.

 Even tougher can be the task of knowing how to make the most of such references.
-Several factors determine whether the recommendations you get are going to get will do you any good or they won’t.
+Several factors determine whether the recommendations you get will do you any good or won’t.

 Ranging from knowing how to get your reference across to the employer to know which of the references are good enough for you, the task is tricky.

 However, you can easily manage it given the right research and familiarity with a recommendation's limitations.